moq-wg/moq-transport/draft-lcurley-warp.md

 Each media fragment consists of a Movie Fragment Box (moof) followed by a Media Data Box (mdat).
 The Media Fragment Box (moof) MUST contain a Movie Fragment Header Box (mfhd) and Track Box (trak) with a Track ID (`track_ID`) matching a Track Box in the initialization fragment.
 A Common Media Application Format Segment {{CMAF}} meets all these requirements.

-Each OBJECT message ({{object}}) MUST start with an initialization segment, or MUST depend on a OBJECT that does.
-The rest of the OBJECT message MAY be a media segment.

 Media fragments can be packaged at any frequency, causing a trade-off between overhead and latency.
 It is RECOMMENDED that a media fragment consists of a single frame to minimize latency.